TravidP/TravidP.github.io/README.md

 - 💌 peishuwei9@live.com

 ### Research Interest
-Automated driving, Intelligent electric vehicles, Intelligent transportation systems, Velocity optimization Deep reinforcement learning, Vehicle Dynamics and Control, Decision making, Energy consumption
+Automated driving, Intelligent electric vehicles, Intelligent transportation systems, Velocity optimization, Deep reinforcement learning, Vehicle Dynamics and Control, Decision making, Energy consumption

 ### Self Statement
 I am highly devoted to the automobile industry and intensely interested in autonomous robotics, and multi-agent reinforcement learning.
 I have a strong sense of responsibility and extraordinary ability of team communication and cooperation, thus able to get along well with other members in a team.
 I am good at analyzing, thinking and summarizing, and can therefore get used to new fields easily.
 With the experience as an exchange student for half a year, I can communicate with people in English fluently.

 ## Education
+### M.E. in Mechanical Engineering, University of Science and Technology Beijing ( September 2021 - June 2024 (expected)
+-
 - Ph.D., Physics | The University of Texas at Dallas (_May 2022_)
 - M.S., Physics	| The University of Texas at Dallas (_December 2019_)
 - B.S., Physics | The University of Texas at Dallas (_May 2017_)